Fractal

 Computing at the network edge is NOT the same as edge computing.

-Fractal Programming™ architectures and methodologies enables the edge to use a tech stack purpose-built for edge computing – without the need for a data center (either centralized or at the "network edge").
+Fractal Computing™ architectures and methodologies enables the edge to use a tech stack purpose-built for edge computing – without the need for a data center (either centralized or at the "network edge").

 Placing replicated date centers at the network edge enables a company to run perhaps hundreds of database processes simultaneously.